Kedhareswer/MLGeneFunction/README.md

 - [License](#license)

 ## 🎯 Overview
 Image to Sketch Converter is a modern web application that transforms regular images into artistic sketches.
-Built with Next.js and React, it provides a seamless user experience for image conversion with real-time preview and customization options.
+Built with Next.js and React, it provides a seamless user experience for image conversion w[...]

 ### Key Benefits
 - 🎨 Transform photos into artistic sketches instantly